-When you think of stereotypical Italy, you likely imagine lusciously green hills lined with Cypress trees, rolling vineyards and Medieval architecture; the central Italian region of Tuscany combines all these elements and even more.
-From the birth-place of the Renaissance, Florence, with its grandeur and romantic charm, to the Gothic intrigue of Siena, Tuscany never ceases to wow its visitors.
-Because the region has so much offer, it can become slightly overwhelming, however, with this 4-day Florence and Tuscany itinerary, you will be able to make the most out of your trip.
+When you think of stereotypical Italy, you likely imagine lusciously green hills lined with Cypress trees, rolling vineyards, and Medieval architecture; the central Italian region of Tuscany combines all these elements and even more.
+From the birthplace of the Renaissance, Florence, with its grandeur and romantic charm, to the Gothic intrigue of Siena, Tuscany never ceases to wow its visitors.
+Because the region has so much to offer, it can become slightly overwhelming, however, with this 4-day Florence and Tuscany itinerary, you will be able to make the most out of your trip.

 You might want to check out: My Italy packing list.

 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.

 How to spend 4 days in Florence and Tuscany